godotengine/godot-docs/classes/class_renderingserver.rst

 :ref:`int<class_int>` **viewport_get_render_info**\ (\ viewport\: :ref:`RID<class_RID>`, type\: :ref:`ViewportRenderInfoType<enum_RenderingServer_ViewportRenderInfoType>`, info\: :ref:`ViewportRenderInfo<enum_RenderingServer_ViewportRenderInfo>`\ ) :ref:`🔗<class_RenderingServer_method_viewport_get_render_info>`

 Returns a statistic about the rendering engine which can be used for performance profiling.
 This is separated into render pass ``type``\ s, each of them having the same ``info``\ s you can query (different passes will return different values).
-See :ref:`ViewportRenderInfoType<enum_RenderingServer_ViewportRenderInfoType>` for a list of render pass types and :ref:`ViewportRenderInfo<enum_RenderingServer_ViewportRenderInfo>` for a list of information that can be queried.

 See also :ref:`get_rendering_info()<class_RenderingServer_method_get_rendering_info>`, which returns global information across all viewports.